-- 1. In Visual Studio, close any open solutions or projects. - 2.
-In Visual Studio, click the Tools menu, and then click Choose Toolbox Items.
-The control selection dialog appears. - 3.
-In the control selection dialog, click Browse.
-The file selection dialog appears. - 4.
-In the file selection dialog, navigate to the /bin folder within the document root of the Web site, and then click the Sitecore.Kernel.dll assembly. - 5.
-In the file selection dialog, click Open.
-The control selection dialog selects and highlights all of the controls in the assembly. - 6.
-In the control selection dialog, with all of the controls in the assembly selected and highlighted, clear the checkbox next to any one of the controls to clear the checkboxes for all controls in that assembly. - 7.
-In the control selection dialog, sort by Namespace. - 8.
-In the control selection dialog, scroll to the Sitecore.
+- 1. In the control selection dialog, sort by Assembly Name. - 2.
+Select the checkbox next to any of the Sitecore controls to clear the checkboxes for all of the controls in the Sitecore library. - 3.
+Sort by Namespace. - 4.
+Scroll to the Sitecore.
 Web.
 UI.
-WebControls namespace. - 9.
-In the control selection dialog, select the checkboxes next to each of the Sitecore controls to add to the toolbox, most commonly FieldRenderer (the FieldRenderer Web control), Method (the method rendering Web control), Sublayout, WebPage (the URL rendering Web control), and XslFile (the XSL rendering Web control).
+WebControls namespace. - 5.
+Select the checkboxes next to each of the Sitecore controls to add to the toolbox, most commonly FieldRenderer (the FieldRenderer Web control), Method (the method rendering Web control), Sublayout, WebPage (the URL rendering Web control), and XslFile (the XSL rendering Web control).